 Western Health can support communities interested in offering a Community Garden.
 Western Health can provide resources and training to Group Facilitators.
 The Wellness Facilitator can assist groups with applying for funding opportunities and offer other support as needed.

-The Colour It Up Program is a community-based program designed to help women and their families to eat more vegetables and fruit.
-It is recommended that the program should be held with groups between 9 and 15 women as it allows for meaningful discussion, exchange and participation The Colour It Up Program can be run by various organizations or agencies including public health units community health centres, family health teams, healthcare clinics or other community-based agencies.
+The Colour it Up Program is a six week program designed to help women and their families to eat more vegetables and fruit.
+Participants use goal setting to address barriers to eating vegetables and fruit.
+It is recommended that the program should be held with groups between 9 and 15 women as it allows for meaningful discussion, exchange and participation.
+The Colour It Up Program can be offered by various organizations through volunteer trained facilitators.

 Food Skills Workshops

 The purpose of the Food Skills workshops is to assist community groups across the western region in fostering knowledge, capacity, and engagement with healthy, traditional food skills in their communities.
 The workshops are meant to be introductory learning experiences, both for participants attending the workshops and facilitators preparing them.

 The workshop kit outlines what community groups will need to know in order to successfully host their own workshops.
 Once participants take part in a workshop they are given knowledge and skills on a particular topic of planting, picking, preparing, and preserving.

 Planting includes all aspects of growing healthy food up until the time when plants are ready to be harvested.
 Planting can refer to household or community gardening, sprouting, and agricultural cultivation of products like vegetables, fruits, and herbs.
 The two workshops under Planting are:

 Picking: How to Harvest Cultivated & Wild Foods